-With Thomas Beard, co-founder and director of Light Industry (Brooklyn).
+With Thomas Beard, from Light Industry.

 A limited number of Ahwesh's zine publication on Wishman, just reprinted by LightIndustry will be available for purchase at the screening.